Discover your policy value in seconds:

 Establishing the value of your life insurance policy involves many variables, but this valuation can have a substantial impact on your financial plan.

-If you own a permanent life insurance policy and are trying to create a financial plan, you may be thinking, how much is my life insurance policy worth?
-And who would buy it from me if I wanted to sell it?
+If you own a permanent life insurance policy (also called a whole life policy) and are trying to create a financial plan, you may be thinking, how much is my life insurance policy worth?
+Who would buy it from me if I wanted to sell it?
 Is it smart for me to sell my policy?

-And if you have term life insurance, then you are probably not a candidate for this type of analysis; it generally only applies to cash value life insurance.
+If you have a term life insurance policy, then you are probably not a candidate for this type of analysis; it generally only applies to cash value life insurance.
 Term insurance has no cash value and only affords pure death benefit protection.
 Term policies differ from permanent policies in this aspect.

-Some of the factors that go into determining the value of your policy include:
+Some of the factors that go into determining the value of your life policy include:

-- Cash value – The amount of cash value that has accumulated inside a policy is another key factor to consider, along with the interest rate that is being paid on this amount.
+The amount of cash value that has accumulated inside a policy is another crucial factor to consider, along with the interest rate that is being paid on this amount.

-- Health, age and life expectancy of the insured – If you are not as healthy now as you were when you applied for life coverage, then this may raise the value of the policy, as the chance of the death benefit being paid out increases.
+If you are not as healthy now as you were when you applied for life coverage, then this may raise the value of the policy, as the chance of the policy’s death benefit being paid out increases.
 Being older will do the same, as will having a lower life expectancy.

-- Type of insurance policy – A universal life insurance policy may be worth more (or less) than a whole life insurance policy or variable universal life insurance policy, depending upon various factors such as mutual fund subaccount performance or the rate of interest or dividends being paid.
+A universal life insurance policy may be worth more (or less) than a whole life insurance policy or variable life insurance policy, depending upon various factors such as mutual fund subaccount performance or the rate of interest or dividends being paid.

 Why Should I Bother to Find Out What My Policy is Worth?